 Watney’s Red is introduced

-Watney’s Red Barrel volumes peaked in 1969, and then entered into decline.
-Sales had fallen behind Double Diamond and Whitbread Tankard.
+Watney’s Red Barrel volumes peaked in 1969.
+Sales then entered into decline and fell behind rivals Double Diamond and Whitbread Tankard.
 Double Diamond offered greater consistency than Red Barrel, as it was only brewed in one place: Burton upon Trent, and it was believed that its sweeter taste and higher strength rendered it more appealing.
 Meanwhile it was claimed that Red Barrel suffered from inferior marketing.

-Julian Crawshay (1923 – 2009), the marketing director for Watney Mann, declared that “a beer developed for the 1950s is not right for the 1970s”.
+For Julian Crawshay (1923 – 2009), marketing director for Watney Mann, “a beer developed for the 1950s is not right for the 1970s”.
 A spokesman for Leo Burnett, the Watney Mann advertising agency, described Red Barrel as “a golf club beer, all bitter and sharp”.
-Watney’s Red Barrel would be replaced by a completely new product which would appeal to the 18-35 demographic.
+Watney’s Red Barrel would be replaced by a new product which would appeal to the growing 18-35 demographic.
 Leo Burnett account manager Gordon Barrett emphasised, “the flow of continuity really had to be punctured quite severely”.

-The Watney’s Red product launch was supported by a £500,000 television and poster campaign.
+The product launch for Watney’s Red was supported by a £500,000 television and poster campaign.
 Controversially, portrayals of Castro, Khrushchev and Mao were used alongside with the tagline, “long live the Watney’s Red revolution”.
 Cowl conversion on 30,000 Red Barrel keg dispensers cost a further £100,000.
 Pub interiors and exteriors were painted red in order to promote the new beer.

-Watney’s Red initially enjoyed a 15 percent sales boost against Red Barrel, and was the brewery’s most profitable beer, although Watney’s Special Bitter enjoyed slightly higher sales .
-Around 350,000 barrels of Watney’s Red were sold in 1972, accounting for around 20 to 25 percent of Watney Mann sales.
+Watney’s Red initially enjoyed a 15 percent sales boost against Red Barrel, and was the brewery’s most profitable beer, although Watney’s Special Bitter sold in slightly higher volume.
+Around 350,000 barrels of Watney’s Red were produced in 1972, accounting for between 20 to 25 percent of Watney Mann sales.

 The public backlash

-Meanwhile, the Campaign for Real Ale (CAMRA) pressure group had been established in 1971.
-CAMRA rallied against keg beers, which it argued lost much of their flavour due to the process of filtration and pasteurisation.
+The Campaign for Real Ale (CAMRA) pressure group had been established in 1971.
+CAMRA rallied against the rise of keg beer, which it argued lost much of its flavour due to the process of filtration and pasteurisation.
 Robert B Semple Jr of the New York Times reported: